 This includes support, updates, and the ability to use them on up to 5 websites.

 There’s also access to Thrive University which includes a number of training courses to help you get the most out of your website.

 I’ve paid more than that per year just for a WordPress theme with a whole lot less in the way of features.

 For those who have clients, there is an agency plan that costs $49/month when billed annually.
 This covers you for your own sites and client websites.

-Thrive Themes review: the good and bad
+Thrive Themes pros and cons

 There’s a lot to love about Thrive Themes:

 The visual editor that comes with products like Thrive Theme Builder and Thrive Architect allows for a significant level of customization.

 This means you can create a website that looks exactly how you want it to.
 Without running into roadblocks or having to hire a developer.